 We generate revenues primarily from box office receipts and concession sales with additional revenues from screen advertising sales and other revenue streams, such as vendor marketing programs, pay phones, ATM machines and electronic video games located in some of our theatres.
 Our investment in NCM has assisted us in expanding our offerings to advertisers, exploring ancillary revenue sources such as digital video monitor advertising, third party branding, and the use of theatres for non-film events.
 In addition, we are able to use theatres during non-peak hours for concerts, sporting events, and other cultural events.
-Successful films released during the year ended December 31, 2006 included lce Age 2: The Melidown, Pirates of the Caribbean: Dead Man's Chest, The Da Vinci Code, X Men 3, Cars, Talladega Nights and Superman Returns.
+Successful films released during the year ended December 31, 2006 included lee Age 2: The Meltdown, Pirates of the Caribbean: Dead Man's Chest, The Da Vinci Code, X Men 3, Cars, Talladega Nights and Superman Returns.
 Our revenues are affected by changes in attendance and average admissions and concession revenues per patron.
 Attendance is primarily affected by the quality and quantity of films released by motion picture studios.
 Films scheduled for release during 2007 include Spider-Man 3, Shrek the Third, Pirates of the Caribbean: At World's End, and Harry Potter and the Order of the Phoenix.

 Film rental costs are variable in nature and fluctuate with our admissions revenues.
 Film rental costs as a percentage of revenues are generally higher for periods in which more blockbuster films are released.
 Film rental costs can also vary based on the length of a film's run.
 Generally, a film that runs for a longer period results in lower film rental costs as a percentage of revenues.
 Film rental rates are negotiated on a film-by-film and theatre-by-theatre basis.
-Advertising costs, which are expensed as incurred, are primarily fixed at the theatre level as daily movie directories placed in newspaper's circulation.
+Advertising costs, which are expensed as incurred, are primarily fixed at the theatre level as daily movie directories placed in newspapers represent the largest component of advertising costs.
+The monthly cost of these advertisements is based on, among other things, the size of the directory and the frequency and size of the newspaper's circulation.